kykamath/streaming_lsh/README.rst

 Demo
 =======
-For a demo of how to use this class take a look at the Python module in ``demo/StreamingLSHClusteringDemo.py``
+For a demo of how to use this class take a look at the Python module:   ``demo/StreamingLSHClusteringDemo.py``

 Dependancies
 =============